tacahiroy/ctrlp-funky/README.md

 ctrlp-funky
 ============
 Very simple function navigator for ctrlp.vim.
-Is for lazy people who doesn't want to use ctags to find functions.
+For lazy people who doesn't want to use ctags to find out functions.

 SYNOPSIS
 ----------